UoB-COMSM0166/2025-group-19/README.md

     <td>
       As a user, I want to know my Chinese zodiac, so that in the future, I can know more about myself and go to fortune teller.
-When I go to Asian countries, I have more topic to have a conversation.
+When I go to Asian countries, I have more conversation starters.
     </td>
     <td>
-      Given I want to know my Chinese zodiac, when I enter the game select page and enter my birthday, then I can know about my Chinese zodiac.
+      Given I want to know my Chinese zodiac, when I enter the selection page and enter my birthday, I can learn about the Chinese zodiac that corresponds to my birthday.
     </td>
   </tr>
 </table>

 # Design
-To create an engaging and personalized gaming experience, we carefully designed our game’s core mechanics, system architecture, and visual effects while maintaining usability.
+To create an engaging and personalised gaming experience, we carefully designed our game’s core mechanics, system architecture, and visual effects while maintaining usability.
 ## Initial Prototyping and Planning
 In our initial meeting, we identified the game's essential components, such as the ball, paddle, and blocks.
 We then outlined the functions of each component, the unique features of different game stages, and how these elements interact.
 From this, we developed a basic class diagram.
-Our design journey began with paper prototypes and wireframe sketches, which helped us conceptualize the core game mechanics and user interactions.
+Our design journey began with paper prototypes and wireframe sketches, which helped us conceptualise the core game mechanics and user interactions.
 Through these early prototypes, we refined ideas about paddle control, brick patterns, special effects, and stage progression.
 This process allowed us to brainstorm innovative solutions before diving into development.
-After finalizing the wireframes, we moved on to designing the system architecture through every week meetings.
+After finalising the wireframes, we moved on to designing the system architecture through every week meetings.
 These discussions ensured that all team members had a shared understanding of system structure and served as a solid reference for implementing the code.
 To ensure a well-structured and maintainable codebase, we decide to follow the Model-View-Controller(MVC) design pattern, which separates concerns between game data, rendering, and user interaction logic.
 -	**Controllers** handle application logic and user input, acting as intermediaries between the model and view:
 •EffectController.js - Manages effects in gameplay.